PGCert Approved Mental Health Practice

 This course is open for applications

-- Created and delivered with local authorities, practicing professionals and service users, you will develop confidence and skills in mock hospital wards, courtrooms and community homes.
+Created and delivered with local authorities, practicing professionals and service users, you will develop confidence and skills in simulated community homes and via work based learning.

 Why study PGCert Mental Health Practice?